AyoubCoding21/vimrc/README.md

 # Installation

-**Attention : Clone the repo before you do any of this and install make !**
+**Attention : Clone the repo before you do any of this and install make !!
+But before, if you did the previous step you have nothing to worry, but Termux users must clone the repo and install make !**

 *Linux users :*